joonb14/GAZEL/README.md

 private final float originalDeviceCameraXPos = 7.1f; // in cm | at Android coordinate system where use top left corner as (0,0) private final float originalDeviceCameraYPos = -0.5f; // in cm | at Android coordinate system where use top left corner as (0,0)
 </code></pre>

 set the <b>isCustomDevice</b> flag to true, then change all of the <b>customDevice[option]</b> values

-* Lastly, run the MobiGaze application, and you must click <b>"START CALIB"</b> button to start calibration and use it as Gaze Tracker.
+* Lastly, run the GAZEL application, and you must click <b>"START CALIB"</b> button to start calibration and use it as Gaze Tracker.

-### Tips
+#### Tips
 Collect data as much as you can before training your model.
 Recommend you to use different head position with different light conditions.

+## Discussion
+It is well known knowledge to use massive image dataset to train feature extraction layers then only train fully connected layers for targeted environment.
+I as a mobile system developer however wanted to try using mobile embedded sensors to improve gaze estimation accuracy.
+That's why I tried to build up new application using collected sensor outputs as well as front camera frames.
+(And that's why I didn't use the massive image dataset for training).
+Also I believe our work is the first open source smartphone gaze tracking framework.
+I hope this little proof of concept framework would help your research.
+Thank you.